GENERAL INFO

 PREPARATION FOR BACKPACKING

 Hike with a weighted backpack.
 Start with 20-30 lbs., then build to 50+ lbs.
 If you do not own a backpack, you may be able to borrow one from a friend, family member or rent one from an outdoor sporting goods store.
 If none of these options are available, try a smaller "book bag" style backpack with approximately 15 lbs. in it.
 Start out hiking just a couple of miles on hilly terrain or stairs and increase your intensity and mileage as you gain strength and endurance.
-On course, you can expect to carry a backpack that weighs approximately 40 to 55 lbs. and you may be hiking for distances of five to 15 miles per day.
+On course, you can expect to carry a backpack that weighs approximately 40 to 55 lbs. and you may be hiking varying distances across mountain terrain daily.